310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 Still, as soon as Sengoku-kun got over the shock, he started asking me, “Why are you acting like that?
 I would like to know what’s going on!”

 He even whispered to me, “I may be able to assist you depending on what it is,” and that’s when I knew there’s no way I could fool him.
+{% endbubble %}

+{% bubble Tetora frown %}
 But honestly, there’s just no way I could put on an act convincing enough to deceive my own friends like Morisawa-Taichou can.
 {% endbubble %}

-{% img /img/es/eventstory/supervillain/supersizedvillainch7_1.jpg %}

 {% bubble Chiaki grin %}
 Fuhaha!
 Experience, it’s all experience!
 Do you even know how many years I’ve spent imitating heroes for fun?